asreview/asreview/docs/source/progress.rst

 The charts on the analytics page can be useful to monitor your progress.
 There is a *Progress* and a *Recall* chart.
-The charts do not include prior knowledge and are most relevant after you have screened a couple of records.
+The charts do not include prior knowledge and are most relevant after you have screened at least 10 records.

 **Progress chart**